APPLICATION open until filled

 Preferred Skills, Qualities, and Experience

-- Familiarity with Salsa or other donor management systems
+- Experience with marketing platforms and donor management systems

 Working Conditions and Physical Demands